How to Make a Cosmopolitan Cocktail

 Today, the International Bartenders Association lists the Cosmopolitan as being made with Vodka Citron (Lemon-Flavored Vodka), Triple Sec, Fresh Lime Juice, and Cranberry Juice.
 The rest, as they say, is history.

-Variations of the Cosmopolitan Cocktail
+Variations of a Cosmopolitan

-- Blood Orange Cosmo
+Blood Orange Cosmo

-This “luxury” version of the Cosmopolitan elevates the Cosmo by swapping the drink’s signature Lemon Vodka for Absolut Vodka and replacing Triple Sec with a French Orange-Flavored Liqueur.
-The latter adds a deep, rich, and fruity maturity, resulting in a more sophisticated sipper overall.
-To make it, mix 30 ml / 1 oz Absolut Vodka, 30 ml / 1 oz French Orange-Flavored Liqueur, 30 ml / 1 oz Cranberry Juice, and 15 ml / 0.5 oz Lime Juice. - Purple Cosmo
+This “luxury” version of the Cosmopolitan elevates the Cosmo by swapping the drink’s signature Lemon Vodka for Absolut Vodka and replaces Triple Sec with a French Orange-Flavored Liqueur.
+The latter adds a deep, rich, and fruity maturity, resulting in a more sophisticated sip overall.

 A Purple Cosmo calls for Absolut Vodka, White Cranberry Juice, Violet Liqueur, and freshly squeezed Lime Juice, resulting in a cocktail that perfectly balances sweet, floral, and tart flavors.
-Discover how to make a Purple Cosmo. - Virgin Cosmopolitan
+Discover how to make a Purple Cosmo.

 If the color of this cocktail doesn’t grab your attention, then its delicious mix of citrus flavors mostly certain will.
 Mix Absolut Citron, White Cranberry Juice, Blue Curacao, Lime Juice and Lemon Zest and you’ve got yourself a Blue Cosmopolitan!
 See our Blue Cosmopolitan recipe.

-Serving and Garnish Ideas
+Serving and Garnish Ideas for a Cosmopolitan

 As one story goes, a bartender who is often credited with creating the cocktail tried various iterations of the Kamikaze cocktail before adding Cranberry Juice.
 After tasting the cocktail, one person exclaimed “How cosmopolitan!”, thus inspiring the cocktail’s name.